NikhilReddyhalli/smart-city-realtime-monitoring-fabric/README.md

 ## 📌 Summary

-This project demonstrates how Microsoft Fabric can be used to build a scalable, real-time smart city monitoring system with automated ingestion, analytical intelligence, and executive-level visualization.
+This project demonstrates how Microsoft Fabric can be used to build a scalable, real-time smart city monitoring system capable of processing hundreds of thousands of records with near real-time analytics and automated operational monitoring.

-It combines engineering discipline with analytics storytelling.